 Figure 5.
-Regional geologic map of the Skellefte District (Allen et al., 1996)
+Regional geologic map of the Skellefte District (from Mercier-Langevin et al. (2012), modified after Allen et al. (1996))

 The rocks of the Skellefte group in turn are overlain by the Vargfors group, a unit of shales, tubiditic clastic sedimentary rocks and conglomerates.
 There are local intercalations of volcanic rocks and rare occurrences of limestone.